MINNESOTA PERSONAL INJURY FAQ’S

 You may have several questions about the legal issues you are facing.
 At McCullough and Associates, P.A., we are pleased to offer several informational resources for your convenience that we hope can provide you with additional knowledge.
 We invite you to review our video blogs, which cover some personal injury case topics.
 There is also a link to our Personal Injury Law pamphlet at the bottom of this page, which addresses frequently asked questions, as well as Minnesota state laws and guidelines.
 We hope you will find this pamphlet helpful.
 If you have any questions or would like to have a consultation with us, please email or call us.

-If you use content from this or any other website on the Internet to represent yourself in any legal matter or create your own estate plan without a lawyer you alone accept full responsibility for your work.
-Use a local, experienced attorney for your legal matters – No Exceptions.
+If you use content from this or any other website to represent yourself in any legal matter without a lawyer, you alone accept full responsibility for your work.
+Use a local, experienced attorney for your legal matters – no exceptions.
 Your family is too important to take a chance in getting it wrong.

 Our personal injury lawyers take a litigation-based approach to all of our injury cases.
 We meet with our clients, and whether they were involved in a car accident, slip & fall, or suffered an injury caused by another or any other reason, investigate the facts and prepare as if we are going to trial.
 Insurance companies know that we are a firm that is not afraid to try a case if necessary.
 While most personal injury cases settle out of court, our lawyers have the experience to try any injury case.
 We represent clients in personal injury, car accidents, wrongful death and premises liability claims.